MonsieurV/py-findpeaks/README.md

 This is an overview of all the ready-to-use algorithms I've found to perform peak detection in Python.
+I've also written [a blog post](http://blog.ytotech.com/2015/11/01/findpeaks-in-python/) on the subject.

 ## Overview